robenkleene/development-references/iterm/iterm-settings.md

 ## Sync

 - iTerm supports storing settings in a synced folder (e.g., Dropbox), but it doesn't actually support syncing.
 The only solution is to quit iTerm, then overwrite the settings file with the correct settings, then re-open iTerm.
+- Setting an arbitrary location makes iTerm store preferences as plain text, otherwise they're stored as a binary `plist`.

 ## Minimal Menu Bar